This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Is a thin merino beanie warm enough for winter hiking?
+Is a 100% merino wool beanie warm enough for below-freezing hiking?